hengliusky/PRLMU/README.md

 + Ubuntu: 18.04
 + Python packages: pip3 install numpy opencv-python lmdb pyyaml

-## Pretrained Model & Dataset
+## Pre-trained Model & Dataset Preparation
-Pretrained model of PRLMU and some test set are available at [BaiduYun](https://pan.baidu.com/s/1jBaxP-_KI7LRh0LLOey55g)(password:7x0w)
+Pretrained model of PRLMU and some test set are available at [BaiduYun](https://pan.baidu.com/s/1jBaxP-_KI7LRh0LLOey55g)(password:7x0w).
+After the dataset downloaded, run `codes/scripts/create_lmdb.py` to transform datasets to binary files(you need  to modify the paths by your self).
 ## Training

 Training code will be available after the paper received.

 ## Testing

-+ run `codes/scripts/create_lmdb` to transform datasets to binary files(you need  to modify the paths by your self)
+You need to modify the dataset path and the pre-trainied model path in `test_setting.yml` before testing.
 > `cd codes/config/cascade`
- `python test.py -opt=test_setting.yml`
+> `python test.py -opt=test_setting.yml`

 ## Results